osisoft/PI-Cloud-Connect-Docs/content/general.md

 - Multi-account because the solution can natively manage multiple organizations/companies who subscribe to the service

-- Cloud-based because the solution leverages components running in Windows Azure, the public cloud offering from Microsoft
+- Cloud-based because the solution leverages components running in Microsoft Azure, the public cloud offering from Microsoft

 - Managed by OSIsoft because we support, maintain and upgrade this service and all its components